 - DME Reuse

 - Special Education Resolution Center

-Theresa Hamrick has 20+ years in various levels of rehabilitation, retrieval and distribution with lending closets.
+Theresa Hamrick has 20+ years in various levels of rehabilitation, retrieval, and distribution with lending closets.
 She currently works with the Oklahoma Rehabilitation Council, the Oklahoma Transition Council, Senior Resource Law Center, and Projects for Optimal Emergency Medical Services for Seniors.
-She received a B.A. in Management, as well as a certificate for Work Incentive Benefits Planning.
-She enjoys spending time outdoors, antiques, traveling and working with non-profits.
+She received her B.A. in Management, as well as a certificate for Work Incentive Benefits Planning.
+She enjoys spending time outdoors, antiques, traveling, and working with non-profits.

 Jan Lavine, works for OSU FPP and is experienced in braille-generating computer software/hardware, and screen enlarging software.
 She is linked to Life Member, National Braille Association; Hadley School for the Blind and National Federation of the Blind.
 Her hobbies include reading, braille, cooking, and home improvement.

 Dale Oard came to ABLE Tech originally as a client interested in our Access to Telework loan program, where he was able to acquire a Laser Engraver to start his own business.
 Since that time, Dale has joined not only our advisory panel, but also has ties to Statewide Independent Living Centers and the Blackwell and Ponca City Chambers of Commerce.
 Dale attended Northern Oklahoma College in Tonkawa as a Social Science major.
 He has a son, Dewey, and enjoys Oklahoma State University sports, bowling, church, and spending time with his family.